Everything You Need to Know About Health Insurance for Long-Term Travelers

 While we travel, we also keep a Genki Explorer Travel Insurance policy.
 It has quickly paid out for all our recent mishaps, but it also gives us coverage for any medical transport back to the U.S., should we need it.

-Our Genki policy has an annual premium of $2016 (or $168 a month) which results in a total annual health insurance cost of $5011.
+Our Genki policy has an annual premium of $2016 (or $168 a month) which results in a total annual health insurance cost of $5011 for both of us.

 We think this gives us very strong coverage all over the world at a fairly affordable price.